sle3man/sle3man.github.io/_posts/2022-11-12-TN-Obtained.md

 - Fill out paperwork for my employer
 - Change a bunch of old information in the HR system
 - Get "onboarded"
+- Get my i-94 form fixed (it was not updated when I got TN status and I had to contact CBP which took 3 weeks)
 - Get a SSN
 - Get a bank account
 - Get a credit card